-Kourtney Kardashian And Scott Disick Show The World That Even Exes Can Be Friends
+Kourtney Kardashian And Scott Disick Shows The World That Even Exes Can Be Friends

 A post shared by TiffanySoroyia.com (@tiffanysoroyiablog) on

-In a recent episode of Keeping Up With the Kardashians, Scott broke down before Khloe Kardashian when queried about his relationship with the other Kardashian sister.
+In a recent episode of Keeping Up with the Kardashians, Scott broke down before Khloe Kardashian when queried about his relationship with the other Kardashian sister.
 Apparently, before anything else, Scott admitted that he is still very attracted to Kourtney, which led to him being grilled on the matter by Khloe.

 Moreover, Khloe asked Scott if he is already getting over Kourtney as well as the current state of his love life.
 Scott informed Khloe that he isn’t seeing anyone at the moment.
-Khloe later made a reference to a holiday trip they spent in Mexico where Scott kissed Kourtney.
+Khloe later made a reference to a holiday trip they spent ion Mexico where Scott kissed Kourtney.

 Scott proceeded to explain that the kiss was simple goodnight kiss, to which Kortney did not kiss back at all.
 The 33-year-old later added, “I’m still turned on by her if that’s what you’re asking.”